iksnae/punch-the-clock/README.md

-# Punch Tracker
+# PTC - Punch the Clock

 A task-based time tracking CLI tool designed for developers and AI coding agents to measure development velocity.

 ## Overview

-Punch Tracker allows you to create projects, attach tasks with numbers, titles, descriptions, states, and tags, then track time using simple start/pause/resume/stop commands.
+PTC (Punch the Clock) allows you to create projects, attach tasks with numbers, titles, descriptions, states, and tags, then track time using simple start/pause/resume/stop commands.
 All time calculations are based on timestamps - no actual timers required.
 Perfect for measuring development velocity and estimation accuracy.

 ## Features